 Welcome to the Mike Keneally Tour Chronology.
-This section of the website is run by Antal The Chronologist.
-Go here for more info.
+This section of the website is run by Antal Adriaanse, The Chronologist.
+For more about these pages, click here.

-The Tour Chronology tries to provide detailed info about the various gigs, tours, performances, appearances, etc. by Mike Keneally and the Mike Keneally Band.
+The Mike Keneally Tour Chronology tries to provide detailed info about gigs, shows, tours, performances, appearances, etcetera by Mike Keneally, Mike Keneally & Beer For Dolphins and the Mike Keneally Band.

-Below you can read about Mike’s career through the years, in a handy timeline form.
+Below you can read about Mike’s career through the years, in handy timeline form (latest first).

-For easy navigation the menu in the right sidebar has links to all of the Tour Chronology pages.
+The menu in the right sidebar has links to all of the Tour Chronology pages for easy navigation.

-What you won’t find here is [detailed] info on the gigs that MK did as part of Z, the Vai band or other sideman jobs [with exceptions].
-Same goes for the gigs that individual members of the various BFD and Mike Keneally Band line-ups have done, and will do.
-This Tour Chronology focuses on Mike Keneally and/or Mike Keneally Band as main performers, artists and worldconquering unit.
+What you will not find here is detailed info about the gigs that MK did as part of Z, the Vai and Satriani’s band or other sideman work (of course, with exceptions).
+Same goes for gigs by individual members of the various BFD and Mike Keneally Band line-ups.
+The Mike Keneally Tour Chronology focuses on Mike Keneally and/or Mike Keneally & Beer For Dolphins/the Mike Keneally Band as main performers.

 A new phase in the world of Mike Keneally: Mike Keneally’s Circus of Values!